Admission FAQs

 We use the highest grade reported for all courses completed at Ministry inspected schools.

-If you believe that your admission average does not reflect your true academic ability as a result of a disability, you are also encouraged to complete the Supplementary Information Form for Students with Disabilities (SIF-D).
-This form is considered along with your marks in determining admission.
-If you choose to submit the SPF it is due March 1, 2024.
-The online form is made available in November.
+• If you believe that your admission average does not reflect your true academic ability as a result of a disability, you are also encouraged to complete the Supplementary Information Form for Students with Disabilities (SIF-D).
+This form is considered along with your admission average in determining admission.
+You are encouraged to contact Student Accessibility Services as early as possible to discuss your needs and academic background.

 The following programs have mandatory supplementary documentation